JohnSnowLabs/johnsnowlabs/docs/en/benchmark.md

 ])
 ```

-**NOTES :**
+**NOTES:**

 + **3 different pipelines:**
-First pipeline with ChunkMapper, the second with Sentence Entity Resolver, and the third pipeline with ChunkMapper and Sentence Entity Resolver together.
+The first pipeline with ChunkMapper, the second with Sentence Entity Resolver, and the third pipeline with ChunkMapper and Sentence Entity Resolver together.

 + **3 different configurations:**
 Driver and worker types were kept as same in all cluster configurations.
 Number of workers were increased gradually and set as 2, 4, 8 for DataBricks.